nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - Nanoscale: Pertaining to the scale at which the encapsulation occurs, relevant to nano-drug encapsulation.

-### Expanded Definition and Usage\nNano-drug encapsulation is a transformative approach in modern medicine, significantly enhancing the efficacy and safety of pharmaceutical treatments.
+### Expanded Definition and Usage:
+Nano-drug encapsulation is a transformative approach in modern medicine, significantly enhancing the efficacy and safety of pharmaceutical treatments.
 By utilizing nanoscale carriers, this technique allows for precise drug delivery, which is particularly beneficial in targeting hard-to-reach sites within the body, such as deep-seated tumors or infected tissues.
 The use of biocompatible and biodegradable materials for nanocarriers ensures that the encapsulated substances are safely delivered and released at the intended site, minimizing potential side effects and interactions with healthy cells.
 This method not only extends the therapeutic effects of drugs but also improves patient adherence by reducing the frequency of dosing and the occurrence of adverse reactions.